Johnny Cache

 Usage

-A typical settings.py file configured for johnny-cache:
+A typical settings.py file for Django 1.3 or 1.4 configured for johnny-cache:

 # add johnny's middleware